Obianuju-Sunday/Hng-Backend-5/readme.md

 - [License](#license)

 # Overview
 This project allows users to upload videos and obtain transcriptions using Deepgram's transcription service.
-The application provides an API endpoint for uploading videos, processing them, and retrieving transcriptions.
+The application provides an API endpoint for uploading videos, processing them, storing them in Cloudinary, and retrieving transcriptions.
+The system utilizes MongoDB for storing metadata and transcription results.

 # 🚀 Getting Started